-Advantages Shortcomings

-The corrosion rate seems not to be the water flow-rateKinetic limitations and competition with caesium obviously dependent. affect the incorporation of strontium.

-Big density of the Synroc materials allows to load about 60 wt% bigger amounts of waste into than the because of self-irradiation.

-The water solubility of the main matrix component, isDuring the aging of radioactive waste loaded into the about 3-4 orders of magnitude lower than that of SiO2Synroc matrix, self-irradiation damage can be sometimes used for vitrification. observed.

-High-temperature thermal stability of Synroc in Radioactive waste encased in the Synroc matrix may heat up hydrothermal environments allows for construction internally because of the release of radioactive decay energy.

-Naturally occurring, U- and Th-bearing phases which are

-isostructural with actinide bearing Synroc phases permit

-avoiding long-term alpha-decay damage effects in Synroc

-phases.
+Shortcomings Advantages Kinetic limitations and competition with The corrosion rate seems not to be the water caesium obviously affect the incorporation of flow-rate dependent. strontium.
+Big density of the Synroc materials allows to As a ceramic nuclear waste form age, it load about 60 wt% bigger amounts of waste sustains "damage" because of self-irradiation. into than the borosilicate glass.
+During the aging of radioactive waste loaded The water solubility of the main matrix component, is about 3-4 orders of magnitude into the Synroc matrix, self-irradiation damage lower than that of SiO2 used for vitrification. can be sometimes observed.
+High-temperature thermal stability of Synroc Radioactive waste encased in the Synroc matrix in hydrothermal environments allows for may heat up internally because of the release of construction deeper disposal places in the radioactive decay energy. earth's crust.
+Naturally occurring, U- and Th-bearing phases which are isostructural with actinide bearing Synroc phases permit avoiding long-term alpha-decay damage effects in Synroc phases.